-On the bright side: no matter how it happens, premenstrual syndrome is always temporary.
+On the bright side: no matter how it happens, premenstrual syndrome symptoms are always temporary.
 For most people, PMS symptoms go away within four days after their period starts.
-If your symptoms don’t, talk to your doctor so you can get to the bottom of it.
+If your premenstrual symptoms don’t, talk to your doctor so you can get to the bottom of it.

 While there’s no way to prevent premenstrual syndrome, proactive steps can help at least minimise your discomfort and lower your stress levels a notch, making this monthly rite of passage just a little more bearable.
-A few small changes can make a whole lot of difference in tackling PMS symptoms:
+From the very beginning, when you notice PMS symptoms it is worth implementing non-pharmacological methods to alleviate PMS.
+First of all, start by changing your lifestyle.
+A few small changes can make a whole lot of difference in tackling PMS symptoms and give you PMS relief:.
+Explore PMS natural remedies:

 Jot down notes in a notebook or on your phone about the symptoms you’re experiencing.
 Whether you’re more tired than usual or have a stomach-ache for no apparent reason, taking a note of it will help you figure out patterns so you can better prepare yourself in the months ahead.